 If the police found drugs in your home, in your car or even in your pocket, you may still have a viable defense to the charges that will be filed against you.
 Do the charges fit the facts?
 Can the authorities connect the drugs to you?
 Did the police violate your constitutional rights during their investigation, their search or your arrest?
-Speak with a Middlesex County drug charges and gun offenses lawyer at Spring & Spring by calling (617) 513-9444.
+Speak with a Concord drug charges and gun offenses lawyer at Spring & Spring by calling (617) 513-9444.

 If you are charged with any type of drug crime, from simple possession to trafficking, Attorney Chris Spring will provide you with the aggressive and sophisticated representation you deserve.
 Attorney Spring also defends every type of gun crime in Massachusetts.
 See examples of the firm’s success stories in drug crime and gun crime cases.

 It is extremely important to understand and protect your rights as someone arrested or accused of a drug or gun crime in Middlesex County.
 First, be careful what you say.
 Any statement you make to the police will likely end up hurting you in court.
 You do not legally have to answer any police-asked questions, other than giving your name.
 Instead of answering and putting yourself at risk of saying the wrong thing, express that you wish to call your lawyer before you are interrogated.

 You have the legal right to have an attorney present while the police are questioning you about a supposed crime.
-Calling a Middlesex County drug charges and gun offenses attorney after you’ve been booked into a local police station gives you a trained professional to guide you through interrogations.
+Calling a Concord drug charges and gun offenses attorney after you’ve been booked into a local police station gives you a trained professional to guide you through interrogations.
 Your lawyer can tell you what to say and what not to say during police questioning to protect you from self-incrimination.
-Then, your lawyer can guide you through the rest of the criminal justice process.
+Then, your gun and drug crime lawyer can guide you through the rest of the criminal justice process.

 Contact Attorney Spring immediately to schedule a free consultation at your home if you are charged with a drug or a gun offense.
 Attorney Spring accepts cases in every city and town in Middlesex, Essex, Worcester, Suffolk and Norfolk Counties.